Utetheisa ornatrix: Mating

 Bella moths of both sexes use very complex reproductive strategies, making this species an excellent model system for studying sexual selection.
-Females mate multiply over their three- to four-week lifespan as adults.
-They mate with an average of three to four males, each of whom provides her with a nuptial gift, a spermatophore containing sperm, nutrients, and alkaloids.
+Females mate multiple times over their three- to four-week lifespan as adults.
+They mate with an average of three to five males, each of whom provides her with a nuptial gift, a spermatophore containing sperm, nutrients, and alkaloids.
 Adult males invest up to 11% of their body mass to create a spermatophore they provide to a female during mating.
 The nutrients given in the spermatophore allow the female to produce, on average, an additional 32 eggs.

 Mating system

 The bella moth presents a polyandrous mating system, where females mate with multiple males.
-On average, females mate with four to five males over their lifespan of three to four weeks but can mate with and receive up to thirteen spermatophores.
+On average, females mate with three to five males over their lifespan of three to four weeks but can mate with and receive up to thirteen spermatophores.
 Since spermatophores contain nuptial gifts of pyrrolizidine alkaloid (PA) and nutrients, multiple mating helps the female increase the fitness of her offspring.
 In addition, multiple mating also benefits the female directly.
 Since the spermatophores are sizeable and can be digested within the female, multiple mating allows females to accrue the resources necessary to build additional eggs.
 This is equivalent to a 15% increase in egg production.
 In addition, multiple mating results in increased transmission of alkaloidal gifts to eggs.
+This provides protection to the eggs against predation.
 However, this does not mean that there is segregated allocation of these gifts.
 Instead, the PA obtained from numerous males is allocated in admixture so that eggs tend to receive from more than one male source.
 In contrast, normally most of the sperm used to fertilize the eggs comes from a single male.